Call for Papers

 Authors are asked to pick one of the following categories:

 - Research.
 The most traditional category for papers that advance the sate of the art.

 - Reproduction.
 An empirical evaluation that reconstructs a published experiment in a different context in order to validate the results of that earlier work.

 - Experience.
 Applications of known PL techniques in practice as well as tools.
 Industry papers will be reviewed by practitioners.
 We welcome negative results that may provide inspiration for future research.

 - Pearls/Brave New Ideas.
 Articles that either explain a known idea in an elegant way or unconventional papers introducing ideas that may take some time to substantiate.
 These papers may be short.

 ECOOP uses double-blind reviewing.
 Authors’ identities are only revealed if a paper is accepted.
-Papers must 1. omit author names and institutions, and 2. use the third person when referencing the authors’ own work.
-Nothing should be done in the name of anonymity that weakens the submission; see the DB FAQ.
-When in doubt, contact the chair.
+Papers must omit author names and institutions, and use the third person when referencing the authors’ own work.
+Nothing should be done in the name of anonymity that weakens the submission; see the DB FAQ. /if in doubt, contact the chairs.

-There is no page limit on submissions, but authors must understand that reviewers have a fixed time budget for each paper, so the quality of the comments is likely to be inversely proportional to length.
+There is no page limit on submissions, but authors must understand that reviewers have a fixed time budget for each paper, so the length of the feedback is likely to be unaffected by length.
 Brevity is a virtue.